JPruezkiez1/starcositas/README.md

-# Getting Started with Create React App
+# Getting Started with Starcositas

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with react, using tailwind CSS at a minor degree.

-## Available Scripts
+## Starting development

-In the project directory, you can run:
+You must have NodeJs installed to run the developmen

 ### `npm start`